amdmh/Udacity-DSND/Deep_Learning/README.md

 Following arguments mandatory or optional for train_classifier.py

-1.	'data_dir'.
+1.	- `data_dir`.
 'Provide data directory.
 Mandatory argument', type = str
 2.	'--arch'.
 'Alexnet can be used if this argument specified, otherwise VGG16 will be used', type = str
 3.	'--hidden_units'.
 'Hidden units in Classifier.
 Default value is 4096', type = int
 4.	'--learning_rate'.
 'Learning rate, default value 0.001', type = float